Photography exists in many different forms. Some are joyful, others thought-provoking, terrifying, and so on.

 Your discussions don’t have to be philosophical.
 You can discuss the concept of aesthetics, other photographers’ portfolios.
 Even why certain images stand out more than others, and so on.

 Take photos of your own.
 Make sure you consider them aesthetically pleasing.
 Ask for constructive criticism with an emphasis on aesthetics.

 With all this newfound knowledge in your head, you can start taking photos.
 To avoid feeling overwhelmed, have a few notes.
 Use them throughout your photoshoot.

 As you take photos, see what you’re drawn to.
 If this matches with the notes you took, you’re close to understanding your aesthetic.
 You’ll be able to use this information whenever and wherever you take photos in the future.

 As you can see, you don’t need to use complicated terms to describe your aesthetic.
 Experiment with simple terms until you find something that sounds right.

 Your photography aesthetic matters.
 It can help you take striking photos.
-It’ll you a better understanding of photography fundamentals.
-And it’ll help you develop your unique and irreplaceable style.
+And you’ll have a better understanding of photography fundamentals.
+If you go through this process, you’ll have the opportunity to develop your unique style.